3 arrested at gathering denouncing Confederate torch protest

 Sunday's candlelit gathering in Charlottesville was held in response to the smaller demonstration led Saturday by white nationalist Richard Spencer.
-He wants authorities to block the Confederate statue's planned removal.
+He wants authorities to block the Confederate statue's

 Over 100 people were there to rally for equality and they said Spencer has no business being in Charlottesville.